mouseless/baked/docs/layers/domain.md

 ### Indexing Models

 Baked provides indexing mechanism of domain models according to their owned or added attributes to improve performance.
-Indicies of a model in domain can be specified from its builder options.
+Indexes of a model in domain can be specified from its builder options.

 ```csharp